rhythmcache/YetAnotherBootloopProtector/README.md

 su -c rm -f /data/adb/systemui.monitor.disable
 ```

-- You can enable or disable all modules by clicking on action button
+- You can enable or disable all modules by clicking on action button in Magisk/KSU

 ### Logs
 - Logs of this module will be found at `/data/local/tmp/service.log`